 After breakfast at the hotel and the organized transfer to Incheon Airport, our Korea Explore journey ends.
 Individual onward journey.

-- Transfer Incheon Airport – Hotel Seoul / Hotel Seoul – Incheon Airport
+- Transfer Incheon Airport – Hotel Seoul – Incheon Airport

-- Privately hosted small group tour by the Swiss Daniel Thomas Faller (German, English)
+- Privately hosted small group tour by Daniel Thomas Faller (German, English and Korean)

 - All transports with own car/bus and driver as per program

 - KTX Highspeed train Seoul – Jeonju 1.
 Class

 - Domestic flights Busan – Jeju / Jeju – Seoul (Economy class) as per program

 - 7 nights in a middle class hotel (double occupancy)